-- If you want to name the subfolder based on the date and time you copied the files, choose Time stamped from the drop-down list. - If you want to name the subfolder yourself, choose Custom folder name from the drop-down list and type a name in the box. - ⚠

-The Create subfolder check box is not available when copying to a known folder structure.
+- If you want to name the subfolder based on the date and time you copied the files, choose Time stamped from the drop-down list. - If you want to name the subfolder yourself, choose Custom folder name from the drop-down list and type a name in the box. - A The Create subfolder check box is not available when copying to a known folder structure. - For more information about working with FTP devices, please see " Working with FTP devices" on page 24. - b.
+Select the Add to bin check box and choose a bin from the drop-down list if you want to add the selected clips to a bin in your library.

-For more information about working with FTP devices, please see "Working with FTP devices" on page 26.
+For more information, see "Adding bins to a library" on page 17.